aws-samples/llm-evaluation-methodology/README.md

 - [Conversational Tests.ipynb](conversational-tests/Conversational%20Tests.ipynb) shows how the open-source [agent-evaluation framework](https://awslabs.github.io/agent-evaluation/) can be used to automate testing integrated LLM-based agents/applications against a suite of example customer journeys.

 These notebooks have been tested on Amazon SageMaker Studio.

+## Clean-up

+Once you're done experimenting, you can delete the deployed stacks from the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home?#/stacks).

+You may need to manually delete the container image(s) from your `sm-fmbench` repository in the [Amazon ECR Console](https://console.aws.amazon.com/ecr/repositories/) for the `LLMPerfTestStack` stack to delete successfully.

+⚠️ **Note** that some of the lab exercises / notebooks may ask you to manually create additional resources, which you will also need to manually delete to avoid ongoing charges.
+In particular:

+1. Delete any [SageMaker Endpoints](https://console.aws.amazon.com/sagemaker/home?#/endpoints) you may have deployed for testing Mistral and Llama models in workshop lab 1
+2. Delete the [Bedrock Knowledge Base](https://console.aws.amazon.com/bedrock/home?#/knowledge-bases) you may have deployed for exploring RAG and end-to-end testing

 ## Further reading and tools